Haywood Rheumatism Research

 • Suggestions from patients and their carers sent in via members of staff at the Haywood Hospital

-• Research proposals submitted using our grant form
+• Research proposals submitted using our grant form to Research proposals submitted by local clinicians and/or academics

 • Requests for support for training and education submitted by staff